 While product liability insurance isn't a legal requirement, many businesses make sure they have cover in place to offset the cost of any successful claims for damages.

-Terms of cover can differ from policy to policy, so it’s important to make sure you fully understand the policy wording and the specifics of what your business is protected against, as well as any exclusions.
+Terms of cover can differ from policy to policy, so it’s important to make sure you run a thorough comparison of quotes and fully understand the policy wording and the specifics of what your business is protected against, as well as any exclusions.

 Your insurance provider may require you to adhere to stringent quality control processes in order to validate your insurance policy.
 If so, you should ensure that you fully understand these processes.You should also make sure that you are aware of the risks that your product could pose - some products will have more inherent risks than others, and your policy should reflect this.